 - Some people take a short course of an anti-inflammatory painkiller such as diclofenac or tolfenamic acid in the 24-48 hours after the headache goes.
 This may prevent a return of the headache and reduce the need for a repeat dose of a triptan.

 Some people cannot take triptans.
-For example, some people with heart disease, stroke disease, or peripheral vascular disease.
+For example, some people with heart disease, stroke disease, or peripheral arterial disease.
 Also, people at an increased risk of developing these conditions.
 Your doctor will advise.
 Also, pregnant women and children should not take triptans.

 More on combination treatments